-The device for measuring arteriosclerosis and accelerated arterial aging based on the speed of propagation of the aortic pulse wave, which is a reflection of arterial stiffness.
+The device for measuring arteriosclerosis and accelerated arterial aging based on the central Pulse Wave Velocity, which is a surrogate of the arterial stiffness.

 Measuring the time difference between pulse waves taken from a patient's finger and toe.
 Results return in 2 minutes.